Xqhare/Xqhare/README.md

 My journey started in Minecraft with the mod "ComputerCraft" where I programmed an autominer.
 After some tinkering I still remember the excitement when I finally got it to move, only to realize I had put in two variables the wrong way around and the autominer started digging straight down instead of forwards.

 After this I enrolled in the media course in my highschool and continued with some classical education in JavaScript and MySQL during A-levels.
 I spend a few semesters studying IT-Security where I had first expirence with using Linux and writing bash.
-After dropping out I transitioned to using Python and started the randomiserProject you can find on my profile.
+After dropping out I transitioned to using Python and started the randomiserProject you can find in my repos.

 Delving deeper and deeper into the arcane knowledge that is computer science, I now have hopped onto the rust train and can't get off, it's just too BLAZINGLY FAST!